virginiaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Contract Disputes and Property Disputes in Virginia

 A contract in Virginia is an enforceable agreement regarding pre-determined duties, compromise, and satisfaction expected of the participating entities.
 Most disputes are due to the failure to fulfill one or several terms and conditions of the contract.
-When contracting parties fail to resolve a dispute, the aggrieved party must turn to the Virginia judiciary for final adjudication.
+When contracting parties fail to resolve a dispute, the aggrieved party may turn to the Virginia judiciary for final adjudication.
 Court officials maintain documents filed and created during the ensuing proceedings.

 • The name of the person involved in the record, unless said person is a juvenile

-• The location or assumed location of the record or persons involved in the case.
-These include information such as the city, county, or state of residence or accusation.
+• The location or assumed location of the record or person involved.
+This includes information such as the city, county, or state that person resides in or was accused in.

 What are Contract Disputes in Virginia?